 Following Open Enrollment for Fall semester each year, students may apply for late waivers during month of October only.
 Late waivers are not available during Spring semester.

 To apply for a late waiver, students must submit a copy of the plan’s Summary of Benefits and Coverage and a copy of the front and back of the insurance card, as well as the Late Waiver Application Form, which you must request via email.
 Your SIO account will be charged a late waiver fee of $50 when you apply for a late waiver.

 Enrolling Outside of Open Enrollment (Partial Year Enrollment)

 Because open enrollment for medical insurance corresponds with an individual's first active semester on campus, there may be cases in which a person is enrolling for part of the year.

 Students may enroll in the Student Health Insurance Plan mid-year when a qualifying event takes place (such as a family or life status change).
 You must make changes consistent with your status change within 30 days of the date the change occurred.
 Supporting documentation must be provided to CMU Health Services in order to verify your qualifying event.

 Changing Your Enrollment

 Medical enrollment decisions can be canceled only if the cancellation is done before April 1 and no claims are paid or pending against the policy.
-A medical enrollment cancellation form is required, which outlines eligible reasons for cancellation.
-(This form is available on the website from September 1 through March 30).
+A medical enrollment cancellation form is required, which outlines eligible reasons for cancellation; this form is available online from September 1 through March 31.
 Qualifying events cannot be used as a reason to cancel the CMU SHIP.